 Is your Network Provisioned Sufficiently for Microsoft Teams?

 Adding Teams isn't so easy for everyone.
+For help migrating to Microsoft Teams, read our guide.
 One of the greatest challenges that exists in the world of unified communications is maintaining that great user experience.
 Some organizations aren't prepared for the increased demand on the network that comes with Teams and other tools that make real-time communications easy to use.
 If everyone in your organization is suddenly connecting on Teams, which is a cloud-based service, your network may not be able to handle the load.
 If it can't, everyone stands to have a poor usage experience.
 The addition of new UC channels like video and chat can put a strain on IT teams if not correctly provisioned for.
 This can put user productivity and broad adoption in jeopardy.
 Adding new services means collecting more performance data.
 Additional data means that organizations need to implement more effective monitoring.

 Today's new collaboration tools like Microsoft Teams can be highly effective, yes.
 But they require a robust network and Wi-Fi to deliver optimal performance that all users will expect.
 Also, new services need to have the built-in ability to respond to a problem quickly and see the root cause immediately.
 If you can't clearly see the problem, you can't fix it - or predict when it might happen again.
 Unfortunately, many organizations are still operating with makeshift legacy networks and using monitoring and troubleshooting tools cobbled together by IT teams over a period of many years.